CarlaKeresztesi/ts-game/README.md

 ## ⭐ Feedback

 Feedback is always welcome!
-Hope you enjoy the game as much as I am working on it!
+Hope you enjoy the game as much as I enjoy working on it!

 <p align="center">
   <img src="signature.png" alt="signature" width="150"/>